Precise Object and Effect Removal with Adaptive Target-Aware Attention: Introduction

 \section{Introduction}

-Recent advances in generative models~\cite{rombach2022high, podell2023sdxl,meng2021sdedit}, such as GPT-4o, have shown strong capabilities in image editing and are widely adopted in real-world applications.
-Among these tasks, object removal has become a key task, allowing users to erase unwanted content from images.
-However, seamlessly removing both the object and its effects (\eg, shadows and reflections) while preserving the background remains a challenging problem.
+Recent advances in generative models~\citep{rombach2022sd, podell2023sdxl,meng2021sdedit}, have demonstrated strong capabilities in image editing and are widely adopted in real-world applications.
+Among these tasks, object removal has become a key application, enabling users to erase unwanted content from images.
+However, seamlessly removing both the object and its associated visual effects (\eg, shadows and reflections) while preserving the background remains a challenging problem, as it requires precisely localizing the object together with its effects, restoring the removed regions with background visual consistency, and maintaining the rest of the image unchanged.

-While diffusion-based methods~\cite{sdxlinp, zhuang2024powerpaint, ju2024brushnet, li2025rorem, sun2025attentive, ekin2024clipaway, jia2024designedit, chen2024freecompose} have advanced object removal, they still struggle with high-fidelity results.
-As shown in Fig.~\ref{fig:teaser}, existing methods often leave residual artifacts, hallucinate unwanted content, alter backgrounds details, and fail to remove object effects.
-This is partly because the input mask fully occludes the target object, preventing models from perceiving its surrounding context and associated effects.
-In addition, the lack of large-scale and public datasets for object-effect removal also limits further progress in the field.
+With the rapid development of diffusion-based image generation models~\citep{ddpm, podell2023sdxl, flux2024, labs2025flux1kontextflowmatching} and object segmentation techniques~\citep{sam, sam2}, combining diffusion-based image generators with target object masks has become the mainstream paradigm for object removal~\citep{podell2023sdxl, zhuang2024powerpaint, ju2024brushnet, li2025rorem, sun2025attentive, ekin2024clipaway, jia2024designedit, chen2024freecompose}.
+However, as shown in Figs.~\ref{fig:teaser} and~\ref{fig:sota_wild}, existing methods often fail to remove the visual effects of target objects, generate undesired objects in the removed areas, or unintentionally modify the background (see Fig.~\ref{fig:bg_diff}).
+These limitations mainly stem from the lack of explicit modeling of the correlation between the target object and its associated effects, as well as the absence of effective constraints to guide the generative model’s attention toward the removal regions.